Home Insurance Calculator in California

 blueCheck icon

-California homeowners should calculate their dwelling coverage based on the full rebuild cost of their home, which in high-cost areas like the Bay Area or Los Angeles can be substantially higher than the purchase price.
+California homeowners should calculate their dwelling coverage based on the full rebuild cost of their home, which in high-cost areas like the Bay Area or Los Angeles can run well above the purchase price.

 blueCheck icon

-In our California data, State Farm is the cheapest at $82 per month and Travelers is the most expensive at $277 per month, a $2,338 annual spread, so comparing providers remains the best way to lower your premium even in a low-cost state.
+In our California data, State Farm is the cheapest at $82 a month and Travelers is the most expensive at $277 a month.
+That $2,338 annual difference shows why comparing providers pays off even in a low-cost state.

 How Much Home Insurance Do You Need in California?

 Dwelling coverage determines the maximum your insurer will pay to rebuild your California home after a covered loss.
-The right amount equals the actual cost to reconstruct the structure at current prices, not its real estate value.
+The right amount equals the actual cost to reconstruct the structure at current prices.
 Use MoneyGeek's free calculator below to estimate how much dwelling coverage you need.

 Home Replacement Cost Estimator